iLasik & Lasik in Chesapeake, VA

 - Mixed astigmatism – up to 5.0 diopters

-What Are The Benefits of iLASIK in Chesapeake VA?
+What are the Benefits of iLASIK in Chesapeake VA?

 Because of the low risk of complications and high level of precision it provides, blade-free LASIK treatment has become the standard of care among leading LASIK surgeons and ophthalmic teaching institutions worldwide.

-Compared to methods that use a microkeratome blade, this minimally invasive and incredibly precise procedure decreases the occurrence of partial flaps, holes in the flap, and other traumatic flap complications.
+Compared to LASIK methods that use a microkeratome blade, this minimally invasive and incredibly precise procedure decreases the occurrence of partial flaps, holes in the flap, and other traumatic flap complications.

-Other benefits of the iLASIK procedure in Chesapeake VA also include a faster treatment time and no need to dilate the pupils.
+Other benefits of the iLASIK procedure in Chesapeake VA include a faster treatment time and no need to dilate the pupils.

-Am I An Eligible Candidates for iLASIK?
+Am I An Eligible Candidate for iLASIK?

-A thorough medical eye examination is required to determine if you are a candidate for laser vision correction.
+A thorough medical eye examination is required to determine if you are a candidate for LASIK vision correction.
 Candidates must be at least 18 years old to ensure that their eyes have matured.
-Also, vision must have remained stable without an infection or injury for one year prior to the surgery.
+Also, vision must have remained stable without an infection or injury for one year prior to the LASIK surgery.